aws-observability/terraform-aws-observability-accelerator/docs/eks/java.md

     To setup your alert receiver, with Amazon SNS, follow [this documentation](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-alertmanager-receiver.html)

-## Deploy an Example Java Application
+## Deploy an example Java application

 In this section we will reuse an example from the AWS OpenTelemetry collector [repository](https://github.com/aws-observability/aws-otel-collector/blob/main/docs/developers/container-insights-eks-jmx.md).
 For convenience, the steps can be found below.